-The item generation process and pretesting procedures for the Ox-PAO have been extensively reported elsewhere.^{11-13} In summary, semistructured interviews were conducted with 37 people experiencing a range of conditions, including arthritis, cancer, chronic back pain, diabetes, motor neuron disease (MND), multiple sclerosis (MS), Parkinson's disease (PD), and spinal cord injury.
+The item generation process and pretesting procedures for the Ox-PAQ have been extensively reported eleswhere.11-13 In summary, semi-structured interviews were conducted with 37 people experiencing a range of conditions, including arthritis, cancer, chronic back pain, diabetes, motor neurone disease (MND), multiple sclerosis (MS), Parkinson's disease (PD) and spinal cord injury.
 These interviews generated a preliminary pool of 222 items, which was subsequently reduced to 24 items via an iterative process in meetings between the authors.
-The resulting items were pretested through an expert review panel, a translatability assessment, and a series of 13 cognitive interviews.
-The pretesting procedures led to minor changes to a number of items and the addition of four new questions, resulting in a draft measure of 28 items, answerable on a five-point Likert scale, for validation in a large-scale survey.
+The resulting items were pretested through an expert review panel, a translatability assessment and a series of 13 cognitive interviews.
+The pretesting procedures lead to minor changes to a number of items and the addition of four new questions resulting in a draft measure of 28 items, answerable on a five-point Likert scale, for validation in a large scale survey.

-The aim of this study is to make the first psychometric assessment of the Ox-PAQ through its administration to people with one of three neurological conditions: MND, MS, and PD.
-MND is a chronic degenerative neurological condition characterized by progressive degeneration of the upper and lower motor neurons in the brain and spinal cord, resulting in rapid and severe disability.
-The majority of people with MND die of respiratory muscle weakness <3 years from the onset of symptoms.14 MS is a chronic condition generally characterized by recurrent relapses followed by remissions, although ~20% of patients experience a chronic progressive form.
-People with MS (PwMS) can experience both physical and emotional symptoms, including chronic fatigue and depression, with a significant proportion requiring assistance with walking within 15 years of onset.15-17 PD is a chronic progressive condition characterized by tremor, bradykinesia, and rigidity.
-People with PD (PwP) are susceptible to psychiatric symptoms such as depression, hallucinations, and confusion, as well as the likelihood of falls and freezing of gait as the condition progresses.^{18,19} Considering the clinical characteristics of the conditions outlined, all three clearly have the potential to have a significant impact on participation and activity in a number of distinct ways, rendering them ideal candidates with which to test the Ox-PAQ.
+The aim of this paper is to make the first psychometric assessment of the Ox-PAQ through its administration to people with one of three neurological conditions; MND, MS and PD.
+MND is a chronic degenerative neurological condition characterised by progressive degeneration of upper and lower motor neurons in the brain and spinal cord, resulting in rapid and severe disability.
+The majority of people with MND die of respiratory muscle weakness less than three years from the onset of symptoms.14 MS is a chronic condition generally characterised by recurrent relapses followed by remissions, although approximately 20% of patients experience a chronic progressive form.
+People with MS (PwMS) can experience both physical and emotional symptoms, including chronic fatigue a and depression, with a significant proportion requiring assistance with walking within 15 years of onset.15-17 PD is a chronic progressive condition characterised by tremor, bradykinesia and rigidity.
+People with Parkinson's (PwP) are susceptible to psychiatric symptoms such as depression, hallucinations and confusion, as well as the likelihood of falls and freezing of gait as the condition progresses.18-19 Given the clinical characteristics of the conditions outlined, all three clearly have the potential to have a significant impact on participation and activity in a number of distinct ways, rendering them ideal candidates with which to test the Ox-PAQ.

-The specific aims of this study are threefold.
-First, we aim to identify the underlying factor structure of the Ox-PAQ through the use of factor analysis techniques.
-Second, we aim to make an assessment of both the internal and external reliability levels of the new measure.
-Finally, we test the validity of the Ox-PAQ by assessing the magnitude of association with other similarly related constructs alongside an assessment of groups hypothesized to differ; specifically, considering the disparate nature of the disease groups outlined earlier (MND, MS, and PD), it is hypothesized that there will be significant differences in the Ox-PAQ scores between the three conditions.
+The specific aims of this paper are threefold.
+Firstly, to identify the underlying factor structure of the Ox-PAQ through the use of factor analytic techniques.
+Secondly, to make an assessment of both the internal and external reliability of the new measure.
+Finally, to test the validity of the Ox-PAQ by assessing the magnitude of association with other similarly related constructs alongside an assessment of groups hypothesised to differ; specifically, given the disparate nature of the disease groups outlined above (MND, MS and PD), it is hypothesised that there will be significant differences in Ox-PAQ scores between the three conditions.